Stacktape

 You are charged for:

-• Price depends on the instance size, number of shards and number of replica nodes.
+• Nodes: The price depends on the instance size, number of shards, and number of replica nodes.

 API Reference